DALIS-HACKJAIPUR/COVID-19-Surveillance-System/README.md

 * The first step after obtaining images was to pre-process the image into a one-D array containing RGB values.
 The values obtained were pre processed and then sent for further computation.
 * The model uses CNN as a deep learning neural network to obtain good accuracy in predicting if a person wearing a Mask.
 In this step the image is convoluted, pooled and fed into layers of neural network using 'Selu' activation function.
 Then Flattened, and then sent to fully connected layer and Output layer.
 * The model then predicts probability of a person wearing a mask for each frame of video and if the person is found without a mask, his vehicle will be searched for QR code and then a Warning / Fine will be sent to him digitally.
+* Multiple faces are not supported in one frame.

 ## FLOW Diagram
 ![](Saurav_Hack_3.JPG)